romana/romana/containerize/README.md

 #### Optional settings

 - `--romana-root`: The full HTTP address of the root service.
 Default: none, address discovered from service environment variables
-- `--interface`: The interface to use for detecting the host's address.
-Default: eth0
 - `--nat`: Permit pods to reach other networks with NAT (Network Address Translation).
 Default: true
-- `--nat-interface`: The interface traffic will route through when NAT is required.
-Defaults to `--interface` if specified, or eth0 if unspecified
+- `--nat-interface`: The interface traffic will route through when NAT is required."
 - `--pod-to-host`: Permit communication between pods and the host they are scheduled on.
 Required for some services and healthchecks.
 Default: true
 - `--node-name`: The name used for nodes in the cluster.
 Default: hostname.
 Permitted values: hostname, fqdn
 - `--cloud`: Enable cloud integration.
 No default.
 Permitted values: none, aws